fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The happy ones are those who will cross the bridge to its end; arriving in Heaven, without stumbling and falling down into the pits of the Hellfire.
 It is a difficult and treacherous bridge to pass.

-As described by the Prophet (peace be upon him), the siraat is thinner than a human hair and shaper than the edge of a sword.
+As described by prophet Muhammad ﷺ   , the siraat is thinner than a human hair and shaper than the edge of a sword.
 It is a slippery bridge on which there are clamps and hooks that are like the branches of a sharp, thorny plant.
 These hooks will snatch and grab at the people walking over the bridge.
 How difficult it is to pass and whether an individual makes it across to safety or not, depends on each person’s deeds.

 Some people will be ruined because of their evil deeds.
 Some will be cut into pieces and fall down to Hell for eternity, but some will be saved afterwards and taken out of the Hellfire.
 Some people will get by with a few cuts and scratches, and others will be completely unscathed.